tiluxx/login-app-tien/README.md

 3. Open `auth.js` in the `controllers` folder in the `functions` folder.
     - Paste your twilio phone number in the property "from" in the line 59.

+4. To use the database:
+    - Create project on firebase
+    - Create Cloud Firestone Database
+    - Then choose Settings -> Project settings -> Service accounts -> Generate new private key
+    - Copy content from downloaded file
+    - Paste it in `firebase-adminsdk.json` file in the `functions` folder to use the database

-4. Open other Git Bash in the root of the project.
+5. Open other Git Bash in the root of the project.
     - Run the command `cd client`.
     - Then run the command `npm start` to run the frontend application.